MicrosoftDocs/edge-developer/microsoft-edge/dev-videos/index.md

 [![Thumbnail image for video "Debug the web in 3D"](./index-images/3d-view-tool.png)](https://www.youtube.com/watch?v=LVb1Xzzd72w)

 The **3D View** tool in Microsoft Edge DevTools provides a 3-dimensional representation of the webpage you're inspecting.
-Use the **3D View** tool to debug common web development problems such as:
+Use the **3D View** tool to debug common web development problems, such as:

-Covers:
 * Deeply nested DOM nodes.
 * Out-of-document elements.
 * Unwanted scrollbars.